-Some things to note:
+Here are some important things to note:

-Inside the Google Form, change the settings to have the form responses sent to a Google Sheet.
+How to send form responses to a spreadsheetGoogle Forms has a setting that allows you to send your form responses to Google Sheets.
 This can be a new or existing spreadsheet.

 - Inside your form, go to the Responses tab and click on the three dots.
 Click Select response destination > Create a new spreadsheet.

-- Repeat this for the other tabs, with the other colors.
+Repeat this for the other tabs, with the other colors.

-Here’s how to do it:
+Here’s how to do it

 - Install the Sheetgo add-on for Google Sheets.

-That’s how to link Google Forms to Google Sheets.
+That’s how to link Google Forms to Google Sheets

 Want to do more with your form response data once it’s in Google Sheets?
 A Google Form is an ideal input source for an entirely automated workflow.
-Read our post on how to connect one Google Sheet to another, and start transferring data between them automatically.